waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Objective:** Obtain a COIN CASE to play games at the Celadon Game Corner.
     - **Status:** Completed.
     - **Solution:** The Gym Guide NPC at (1, 2) in the Celadon Diner gives the player the COIN CASE.
 He mentions he is giving up gambling after losing everything at the slots, a fact corroborated by the Fisher NPC in the same room.
+- **Puzzle: Pewter Museum 2F Exit**
+    - **Objective:** Get the Youngster NPC to move from blocking the exit warp.
+    - **Status:** Solved.
+    - **Solution:** The solution is a multi-step process.
+First, lead with a revived fossil Pokémon (e.g., Kabutops) and speak to the Youngster.
+His dialogue will change.
+Second, speak to the Scientist in the same room.
+Even though the Scientist's dialogue does not change, this action will cause the Youngster to move away from the exit warp.